 So don’t be afraid about bringing in examples from other workplaces, or businesses and don’t be afraid to challenge existing ways of thinking.
 Of course, communicating new ideas has to be done carefully, although this does not mean cautiously.
 Be ambitious.
 But also be prepared to walk through the process, and understand that new approaches won’t be fully accepted until they have proven their value.
 Start small if you need to, you can plan to build or implement fast.

 People usually don’t start a job without the skills they need.
-But the demands of projects often mean people are asked to perform tasks which are new to them and out of their comfort zone.
-The question for a PM is how to identify support measures and to ensure that these are in place, and if this is not possible how to bring in additional skills or mitigate the issue for your project.
+Nevertheless, the demands of projects often mean people are asked to perform tasks which are new to them and out of their comfort zone.
+So the question for a PM is how to identify support measures and to ensure that these are in place, and if this is not possible how to bring in additional skills or mitigate the issue for your project.

 I’ve often seen people being asked to perform tasks for which they are not fully equipped.
 This can be the case after a re-organisation, or simply because there is no one else available with the right skills.
 Sending someone on a training session is certainly a good response, but this is often not enough.
 Specific internal support – even from another department – may be more valuable as your project member faces the reality of doing an unfamiliar task.
 Coaching is also part of the Project Managers role too – as generalists project managers can have insights into tasks which are unfamiliar to people in more specialized roles.